pkwfelix/rapidkltracker/README.md

 Real-time bus and train arrival tracker for RapidKL services in Malaysia, built on top of the [Malaysia Open Data](https://data.gov.my) GTFS feeds.

+## Vibecode Disclaimer

+This project is an experiment of multiple AI IDE on the market with their respective models.

+- Windsurf (Claude Sonnet 4.6)
+- Kiro (Auto)
+- Zed (Claude Sonnet 4.6)

 ## Overview

 RapidTracker consists of two parts running in parallel: